Deniliquin: Industry

 Deniliquin is a service centre for the surrounding agricultural region.
 The region includes both dryland and irrigated areas.
 The dryland areas support grazing, in particular beef cattle and wool growing.
 Deniliquin is home to many famous Merino studs and the saltbush plains produce quality medium class wool.

 The irrigated areas produce a range of high-yield crops.
 Rice was a major crop until the recent drought.
 The largest rice mill in the southern hemisphere is in Deniliquin, producing large packs and bulk rice for export markets.
 The rice mill closed in December 2007 and will reopen in April 2011.

 Deniliquin is also the headquarters of Murray Irrigation Limited, an irrigator owned private company and one of the largest privately owned irrigation supply companies in the world.
 Murray Irrigation manages the operations of the Berriquin, Deniboota, Denimein and Wakool Irrigation Areas in the Murray Valley.
-These areas produce 50% of Australia's rice crop, 20% of NSW milk production, 75% of NSW processing tomatoes and 40% of NSW potatoes.
+These areas produce 50% of Australia's rice crop, 20% of New South Wales's milk production, 75% of New South Wales's processing tomatoes and 40% of New South Wales's potatoes.

 Sawmills in the area process timber harvested from the River red gum forests lining the Edward and Murray floodplains.

 As the largest town in the south western Riverina, there is a range of government and commercial services to residents of the town and the surrounding area.

 Climate

-Deniliquin has a semi-arid climate with hot, dry summers and cool winters.
-The town's highest temperature of 49.6 °C was reached on 12 January 1878, and is one of the highest ever recorded in Australia.
+Deniliquin has a cold semi-arid (BSk) climate with hot, sunny summers and cool, mostly cloudy winters.
+The town's highest temperature of 49.6 °C was reached on 12 January 1878, and is one of the highest ever recorded in Australia as well as being the southernmost 50 °C reading (if rounded up).

+Despite the stretches of extreme heat, Deniliquin is prone to cold fronts in the summer due to its south-western location, making for an extreme variation at times.
+In contrast, the lowest daytime maximum in summer was 11.7 C on 2 February 2005 at the new airport site.
+This reading was substantially colder than the previous February low maximum of 15.1 C set in 1951, and colder than even the March record low of 12.1 C.